PM Modi to launch multiple development projects in Rajasthan, Madhya Pradesh

 Top News

-3 dead, 23 Army men go missing as cloudburst triggers flash flood in Sikkim
+10 dead, 22 army men among 82 missing as flash flood wreaks havoc in Sikkim; PM Modi dials CM

 Supreme Court asks Centre to survey SYL canal land in Punjab to know extent of construction